BHAVINPMG/DOCUMENTATION_AUTOMATION/README.md

 ### **For AI Assistant:**
 Simply request:
 ```
-"Create APM documentation for BFSI in India.
-Please generate a Sales Enablement Kit and Case Study."
+"Create a Sales Enablement Kit for APM targeting BFSI in India"
 ```

 ## 📊 **Sample Output**